thomasvn/thomasvn.dev/hugo/quickstart/content/tweets.md

 "Funny how they call it 'Do Not Disturb' Mode.
 Is it the acknowledgement that the app is otherwise typically a disturbance to your life?"
 Aug 16, 2021

 "Vulnerability is often an admirable characteristic.
 But seemingly only when all your positives can outweigh your negatives.
-Otherwise you're just further confirming your ineptitude."
+Otherwise you're just further confirming your incapability."
 Aug 14, 2021

 "Sitting and observing an entire city in motion."